pepema/Bootcamp/Lecture9/Bonus/debugInstructions.md

 # Step by step guide to start debugging in vscode
-**Note that this is the stupid way of doing this and there's probably better ways by also configuring your tasks.json**
+**Note that this is the stupid way of doing this and there's probably a better way by also configuring your tasks.json**

 1. Create your binary with debug flags.
 If you do this with `g++` just add `-g` when compiling.